bomonike/bomonike.github.io/anthropic-certs.md

    * https://github.com/centminmod/my-claude-code-setup
    <br /><br />

-1. Explore Claude Plugin Marketplace of Curated plugins, agent <a href="#Skills">skills</a>, and MCP servers for Claude Code: https://claudemarketplaces.com/learn

-   <a target="_blank" href="https://claudemarketplaces.com/">https://claudemarketplaces.com</a>

-1. Consider https://github.com/BayramAnnakov/claude-reflect on Claude Plugin Marketplace - a self-learning system (<tt>/reflect-skills</tt>) for Claude Code that captures corrections, positive feedback, and preferences — then syncs them to CLAUDE.md and AGENTS.md.

 * <a target="_blank" href="https://claude.com/product/cowork?open_in_browser=1">Claude Co-Work</a> - "Hand off tasks to Claude and come back to finished work."

 * <a target="_blank" href="https://claude.com/skills">Claude Skills</a> "turn expertise, procedures, and best practices into reusable capabilities."
 To ensure output follows proven patterns (rather than guessing) for handling PowerPoint pptx files, <strong>pptx/SKILL.md</strong> is defined.